Kyon9x/wealthfolio/services/vn-market-service/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.12 or higher (required for vnstock 3.x compatibility)
 - pip3

+> **Note**: vnstock 3.x requires Python 3.12+.
+If you're using an older Python version, you'll need
+> to upgrade.

 ### Setup